 Depression is not just “having the blues” or being sad.
 The happiest people in the world feel sad sometimes, and that’s no reason for concern.

-Rather, depression is a serious illness where the brain can no longer produce normal levels of important neurotransmitters like serotonin, throwing off the normal chemical balances in your brain, which leads to a host of issues related to both physical and mental health.
+Instead, depression is a serious illness where the brain can no longer produce normal levels of essential neurotransmitters like serotonin, throwing off the normal chemical balances in your brain, which leads to a host of issues related to both physical and mental health.

 Having “low” periods, experiencing feelings of numbness, harmful or suicidal thoughts, and a sense of hopelessness are common with depression.
 Again, everybody experiences sadness, but it becomes depression when these feelings don’t go away on their own.